 HI 205 Colonial And Revolutionary America: 3 semester hours

 This course focues on the history of North America from European settlement through the post-Revolutionary era, beginning with the cross-cultural encounters of Natives, Europeans, and Africans.
 It emphasizes the socio-cultural, political, and economic development of colonial America; the events that led to the American Revolution; and the immediate consequences of the Revolution in political and social terms.

 HI 213 Recent China In Global Economy: 3 semester hours

 China from the 1970s to the present.
 Emphasis on the economic, social, cultural, and political developments of recent China; the opening of China to the world; and the emerging of China into the global economy and market.
 Special attention to the intersection of Chinese and U.S. interests and trade in the global context.
 Satisfies global awareness domain of the core curriculum.

 HI 215 The American Nation, 1789-1877: 3 semester hours

-The history of the United States from the founding of the federal republic through the 1870s.
-Emphasizes the politics and diplomacy of the early republic; Jacksonian democracy and reform, national economic and territorial expansion; regionalism and sectional conflict; the institution of slavery; the Civil War; the immediate post-war society; and federal efforts to reconstruct the nation.
+This course focuses on the history of the United States from the founding of the federal republic through the 1870s.
+It emphasizes the politics and diplomacy of the early republic; Jacksonian democracy and reform, national economic and territorial expansion; regionalism and sectional conflict; the institution of slavery; the Civil War; the immediate post-war society; and federal efforts to reconstruct the nation.